Jay Hollenburger, Arthur Slaughter, and Gary Grether (JAG) Photographic Collection

 Biographical / Historical

-Jay Hollenburger: John Joseph ("Jay") Hollenburger Jr., was born in Livingston, Texas in 1941.
+Jay Hollenburger: John Joseph ("Jay") Hollenburger Jr., was born in Livingston, Texas, on July 3, 1941.
 He attended Livingston public schools and pursued higher education at the University of Houston and Rice University (Class of 1963).
 Hollenburger traveled extensively around the United States and around the world with his partners, Art Slaughter and Gary Grether.
 He was also known for his “interests in art, architecture, history, and design, [as] a hallmark of his life.”
 Hollenburger passed away on September 27, 2024, at 83 years of age.
 Art Slaughter and Gary Grether predeceased him, as well as his parents, John Hollenburger, Sr. and Corene Brock Hollenburger.

 Houston’s Throuple: Jay Hollenburger, Art Slaughter, and Gary Grether were an openly gay throuple in Houston with a well-documented and photographed social and personal life.
 Hollenburger and Slaughter met at Rice University in the 1960s and were an openly gay couple by 1961.
 In 1969, Grether was an acquaintance of Jay and eventually a good friend.
 By 1970, Grether had entered the relationship, and the throuple was known as “JAG.”